blog posts

 • There is no cost for the user to enter and use it.

-Linux, an open source operating system
+Linux, an open-source operating system

 When it comes to an open source operating system, what are the benefits to the user?

-• can make a copy of the desired items in this system or the whole system.
+• You can copy the desired items in this system or the whole system.

-• can share a copy of his system with other users and run it on other systems.
+• He can share a copy of his system with other users and run it on other systems.

-This is exactly why most active development teams in companies use Linux on all their computer systems.
-Because all members of the group have access to the same system.
-Everyone is involved in the same issue in the same way.
+This is exactly why most active development teams in companies use Linux on all their computer systems: because all members of the group have access to the same system, everyone is involved in the same issue in the same way.

 In this case, if a problem occurs for one system, they can find a solution and run it for all systems.
-Otherwise, they had to troubleshoot and fix the bugs separately for each system, and this process was very time consuming and costly for them.
+Otherwise, they had to troubleshoot and fix the bugs separately for each system, and this process was very time-consuming and costly for them.

 What is Distribution?